 Tickets are $25 per person for the complete symposium, $15 per person for the afternoon session only, or $20 per person for the dinner session only, until April 30.
 Registration is available by mail, telephone or in the S.U.P.
 Store on this website.
-Seating for dinner is limited, so plan ahead.
-Same day reservations will only be taken at the Headquarters Building from 11:00 a.m. to 12:30 p.m. and will depend on availability.
+Seating for dinner is limited, so please plan ahead.
+Same day reservations will be taken only at the Headquarters Building from 11:00 a.m. to 12:30 p.m. and will depend on availability.

 For a mail-in registration form for the 2017 NATIONAL HISTORICAL SYMPOSIUM on May 13 in Salt Lake City, click here.

 For many years, the Sons of Utah Pioneers have held an annual Historical Symposium on the Saturday before Mother’s Day at our Headquarters Building in Salt Lake City.
 In recent years we have held Regional Symposiums in other locations in Utah and Idaho.
 We invite qualified speakers with widely varying backgrounds to speak to us on unique and interesting themes from LDS Pioneer History and related subjects.
 The presentations range from scholarly to inspirational, but are always aimed at expanding the attendees’ knowledge and understanding of the historical events and persons being discussed.